-One of the most common questions we get asked is, “what kind of fuel economy does your RV get”?
+One of the most common questions we get asked is, “What kind of fuel economy does your RV get”?
 It’s pretty easy to tell that RVs burn a lot of fuel.
 They are very heavy, rolling houses.
-However, because they do so poorly on fuel, this raises the next question by many: “Why are there no hybrid or electric RVs?”
+However, because they do so poorly on fuel, this raises the next question for many: “Why are there no hybrid or electric RVs?”

 What is a Hybrid Vehicle?

 Before we talk about RVs, let’s take a quick look at hybrid vehicles in general.
 Hybrid cars use a combination of both electric components and traditional internal combustion engines to propel them.
 There are two primary types of hybrid vehicles.